-All our veins, including perforator veins have one-way valves designed to keep the blood flowing in one direction: toward the heart.
+All our legs veins, including perforator veins, have one-way valves designed to keep the blood flowing in one direction: toward the heart.
 When those valves no longer function properly and reflux occurs, the buildup of blood and pressure can cause perforator veins and associated superficial veins to become incompetent, or to backflow.
-Perforator veins in the lower leg and ankle are particularly vulnerable to distention and incompetence, and the resultant circulatory problems create an increased likelihood of edema, skin discoloration, dermatitis and skin ulcers in the immediate area.
+Perforator veins in the lower leg and ankle are particularly vulnerable to distention and incompetence, which results in a variety of circulatory problems.